toupiefolle/mad-spinning-top/_notes/2021-10-04-libidinal-economy-of-theory-and-theoretical-intensities.md

 page and put it in the 'Documents' folder.
 It looks indispensable.
 It looks like it is included in Elden's *The Birth of Power*.

-Last week - borrowed [[Lyotard|JF Lyotard]]'s *Économie libidinale* -- from 1974 -
+Last week -- borrowed [[Lyotard|JF Lyotard]]'s *Économie libidinale*
-from the Maughan library.
+(1974) from the Maughan library.
 It has no index, but the usual quick leafing turned up a reference to Fourquet's R14, p.
 123., which relates to the sense of guilt and *ressentiment* of the (Marxist) militant ideal.
 There is extensive discussion of Klossowski, including to *La Monnaie vivante*, pp. 17-115.